Small Business Phone Problems: 5 Common Issues and How to Fix Them

 Why It Happens

-When you started, you just used your mobile.
-It worked.
-Now you've grown, but your phone setup hasn't.
+When you started, using your mobile made perfect sense.
+It was simple, free, and worked.
+Now your business has grown, but your phone setup hasn't kept pace.

 The Quick Fix

-Answer consistently: "Good morning, [Business Name], [Your Name] speaking."
+"Good morning, [Business Name], [Your Name] speaking.
+How can I help you?"

 The Proper Solution

-Get a dedicated business number with professional handling:
+A dedicated business number with consistent professional handling from the first ring:

 - Custom greeting: "Thank you for calling [Business Name].
 How can I help you today?"

-- IVR options: "Press 1 for quotes, 2 for existing customers"
+- IVR options: "Press 1 for new quotes, press 2 for existing customers"

-Callers never know you're a one-person operation.
+Callers never need to know you're a solo operator.
 They hear a professional business that has its act together.
+That perception translates directly into willingness to pay your rates.

 Problem 5: Can't Handle Multiple Calls